jdiehll/correcTIR/README.md

 ## Set-Up

-To ensure smooth use of the TIR Post suite, your input data must follow specific structures.
+To ensure smooth use of correcTIR, your input data must follow specific structures.
 Below are the key requirements.
 Blank templates are available in the **"Template"** folder.
 For practical examples and additional guidance, see [Example Use](#example-use) section and **"Test Data"** folder.

 For image-based processing, you will need: